-When an auto mode VPC network is created, one subnet from each region is automatically created within it.
-These automatically created subnets use a set of predefined IP ranges.
-If new regions become available, new subnets in those regions are automatically added to auto mode networks.
-In addition to the automatically created subnets, you may manually add more subnets to auto mode networks, in regions you choose and using IP ranges you specify.
+10.128.0.0/9CIDR block.
+As new GCP regions become available, new subnets in those regions are automatically added to auto mode networks using an IP range from that block.
+In addition to the automatically created subnets, you can add more subnets manually to auto mode networks, in regions you choose, using IP ranges outside of

-You can switch a VPC network from auto mode to custom mode.
+You can switch a network from auto mode to custom mode.
 This conversion is one-way; custom mode networks cannot be changed to auto mode networks.
 Carefully review the considerations for auto mode networks to help you decide which type of network meets your needs.

 Considerations for auto mode networks

 Auto mode VPC networks are easy to set up and use, and they are well suited for use cases with these attributes:

 Having subnets automatically created in each region is useful.

 However, custom mode networks are more flexible and are better suited to production.
 The following attributes highlight use cases where custom mode VPC networks are recommended or required:

 Having one subnet automatically created in each region isn't necessary.